Probing excited-state dynamics of transmon ionization: Comparisons with numerical simulations

-The theoretical prediction is obtained by numerically solving the coupled semiclassical system in \cref{eq: schrodinger,eq: alpha_dot}.
+The theoretical prediction is obtained by numerically solving the coupled semiclassical system in \cref{eq: schrodinger,eq: alpha_dot} \rr{using the {\sc JAX}-based {\sc Diffrax} library~\cite{kidger2021on}}.
 The simulations include the ring-down stage since the residual photons after stimulation can also induce ionization.
 This is especially true since the resonator field varies more slowly during ring-down, increasing the probability of ionization~\cite{shillito2022, dumas2024}.
 The simulation is performed using two distinct models of transmons: the conventional transmon model with a single Josephson harmonic ($E_{J1}$ model) and a model that includes 8 Josephson harmonics ($E_{J8}$ model).
-The parameters in each model are independently fitted from experimentally measured transmon frequencies~\cite{wang2025}.
-Moreover, because charge sensitive states of the transmon are involved, the simulated transition probabilities are averaged over 21 values of $n_g$ in the range $[0, 0.5]$ since we expect our experiments to average over many offset-charge configurations ($10^4$ repetitions, 20 minutes total run time for each initial state).
-The simulated transmon populations for the $E_{J1}$ and $E_{J8}$ models are respectively shown as solid and dashed lines in \cref{fig: 3_comparisons}(a,b,d,e).
+The parameters in each model are independently fitted from experimentally measured transmon frequencies~\cite{wang2025}. \rr{Because $n_g$ is not measured in this experiment, the simulated transition probabilities are averaged over 21 values of $n_g$ in the range $[0, 0.5]$.
+In \cref{sec: Floquet_Q4Q0}, we numerically investigate the dependence of ionization on $n_g$ and find that, as expected, the resonance condition of ionization depends only weakly on the offset charge for low-lying states of high-$E_J/E_C$ transmons.} The simulated transmon populations for the $E_{J1}$ and $E_{J8}$ models are respectively shown as solid and dashed lines in \cref{fig: 3_comparisons}(a,b,d,e).

 Both the predicted critical photon number and the amount of population transfer beyond the ionization point are well captured by the simulation using the $E_{J8}$ model, which validates the effectiveness of the aforementioned semiclassical model.
-We found that for all prepared initial states, the $E_{J8}$ model shows better agreement with experimental data than the $E_{J1}$ model.
+We find that for all prepared initial states, the $E_{J8}$ model shows better agreement with experimental data than the $E_{J1}$ model.
 This is because the resonance conditions for ionization are sensitive to the transmon transition frequencies: Including additional Josephson harmonics in the transmon Hamiltonian plays a key role in accurately predicting the frequency of highly excited states and, thus, the occurrence of transmon ionization.

 The ionization process can also be understood via the more intuitive and more computationally efficient Floquet branch analysis~\cite{dumas2024}.
 Because the average photon number $\bar n_r(t)$ and phase $\phi(t)$ in \cref{eq:driven_harmonic_transmon_hamiltonian} vary slowly on the timescale of the drive period $T_d=2\pi/\omega_d$, the transmon Hamiltonian is approximately periodic on short timescales.
 As a result, ionization is determined by resonances in the Floquet spectrum associated with the instantaneously periodic Hamiltonian.
 To obtain this Floquet spectrum, we choose linearly spaced effective transmon drive amplitudes $2g\sqrt{\bar n_r}$ in steps of $2\pi \times \qty{100}{\kHz}$.
 For each constant drive amplitude, we calculate the Floquet modes and quasienergies by solving the eigenvalue problem of the propagator $U(T_d, 0)$ for \cref{eq:driven_harmonic_transmon_hamiltonian}.
 At $\bar n_{r} = 0$, the result coincides with the bare transmon eigenstates and eigenenergies, from where we sort other Floquet modes and quasienergies at higher amplitudes into a ``Floquet branch'' for each bare transmon state \cite{dumas2024}.